 From all three of these communities I was drowning in kind words, encouragement, love, and support.

 Once I had Zelie we moved to a town I didn’t know well, and it was over a half hour from St. Paul.
-I was also recovering from childbirth and not really moving for 8 months.
+I was also recovering from childbirth and 8 months of bed rest.
 It was lonely.

 Now I am basically back to normal, but with the mom bod.
 Blessed is She has been so good for me, but I wanted more.
 I wanted to hear from other moms in their 20s who were living the rogue life in this world.
 Everyone I came across was either single, not a mother, or ten years older than me (or more).